 Pennsylvania is home to many caverns throughout the state.
 Some, like Penn’s Cave in Centre County, advertise heavily.
-Others are nearly impossible to find information on.
+Others are nearly impossible to find information on, like Black-Coffey Caverns in Franklin County.
 Coral Caverns in Bedford County, PA is among the latter.

 Coral Caverns is located in Manns Choice, PA, less than a 15-minute drive from downtown Bedford.
 Finding the entrance is a bit difficult as it’s set behind this small community.
 However, those that do seek it out are in for a real treat.